 Dawkins argued that genes were "selfish" in the sense that they only cared about their own survival and reproduction, and not the survival and reproduction of the individuals who happened to be their carriers.
 While on the surface it looked like certain behaviors were an obvious handicap to survival and reproduction, from the "gene's eye view" they were actually the opposite.
 While detrimental to the survival of any particular individual, these behaviors made certain genes more likely to survive and proliferate in the populations which harbored them.
-In other words, the locus of competition was not primarily between different species, or among members of the same species, but between variants of genes within species.
+In other words, the primary locus of competition was not between different species, or among members of the same species, but between variants of genes within species.

 This insight led to the development of kin selection theory, which argued that individual organisms would willingly sacrifice themselves for close relatives because their relatives shared a large proportion of the same genetic material.
 In other words, altruistic behaviors could be beneficial for the survival of certain specific genes, even if they reduced the fitness of any specific individual.
 That was what made the gene "selfish," and not that genes necessarily led to selfish behavior, or that genes for selfishness were inherently more adaptive.
 It was ultimately the genes' survival and replication that mattered in the arena of natural selection, argued Dawkins, and not individual organisms.

 Then in the 1970s an American mathematician and economist named George R. Price derived a series of equations which appeared to demonstrate how altruistic traits could arise due to intense selection pressure between groups.
 He was motivated to develop these equations because he had become obsessed with discovering the origin of altruism in human beings after converting to Christianity and giving away all his possessions.
-1 While attempting to find the mathematical basis for kin selection, he ended up inadvertently discovering a mechanism describing how altruistic traits could emerge even in groups of unrelated individuals.
+While attempting to find the mathematical basis for kin selection, he inadvertently discovered a mechanism describing how altruistic traits could emerge even in groups of unrelated individuals.